 Through the years, I have worked with a wide variety of issues in several different clinical settings.

-Furthermore, I have lived in a number of different countries and in Berlin - more on than off - for 20 years.
-Thus, I am well versed in the difficulties that sometimes manifest themselves in the wake of moving to a foreign country, be it out of choice or necessity.
-The newness and uprootedness can serve to amplify underlying issues, in turn leaving us feeling vulnerable and overwhelmed.
+Furthermore, having lived in a number of different countries, I am well versed in the difficulties that sometimes manifest in the wake of moving to a foreign country.
+Uprooting ourselves can all too often serve to amplify underlying issues, leaving us feeling vulnerable and overwhelmed.

-My work in this area is further informed by my engagement as a voluntary counsellor with Xenion, a psychosocial association providing therapy to refugees and victims of torture.
+My work in this area is further informed by my engagement as a counsellor working with Xenion, a psychosocial association providing therapy to refugees and victims of torture.

-Another area of keen interest to me is the passage into parenthood and for many the turbulent and challenging time that it can signify.
-I intend to set up a parent support group in the near future.
+Another area of keen interest to me is the passage into parenthood and the turbulent and challenging time this can bring with it.

 I have the German Heilpraktiker für Psychotherapie license and am a registered member of the British Association for Counsellors and Psychotherapists, BACP.